natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 ### [Multiplexer](https://www.youtube.com/watch?v=yXBAy432vT8&t=3493s)

-Multiplexer (shorted as "mux") is a special combinational logic device that is very commonly used in practice.
+Multiplexer (shorted as "MUX") is a special combinational logic device that is very commonly used in practice.
 It is implemented using basic logic gates (INV, AND, and OR, or NANDs).
-The mux is expensive to manufacture, but *universal*, meaning that it can **implement any boolean function because essentially it "hardcodes" the truth table**.
+The MUX is expensive to manufacture, but *universal*, meaning that it can **implement any boolean function because essentially it "hardcodes" the truth table**.

-The symbol for a mux is as shown in the image below.
+The symbol for a MUX is as shown in the image below.
 The truth table is written at the side.
-A mux **always** has **three** types of terminals:
+A MUX **always** has **three** types of terminals:
 * $$2^k$$ bits data inputs,
 * `k` bits selector signal(s) --*this is also an input, but we have a special name for them them: selector*-- , and
 * 1-bit output.